Why you might want—or not want—to get pet insurance

 Do you have an emergency fund?

 If you can afford an unplanned expense (sometimes upwards of several thousand dollars) if something happens to your dog, you might opt to self-fund veterinary treatment instead of signing up for pet insurance.
-Because you’ll likely pay thousands of dollars in insurance premiums if you keep a pet policy throughout your dog's entire life, costs might even out if you don't encounter tragedy.
+You’ll likely pay thousands of dollars in insurance premiums if you keep a pet policy throughout your dog's entire life, so costs might even out if you don't encounter tragedy.

 If you know you wouldn't be able to cover unexpected costs, though?
-Paying a consistent monthly premium to know you're taken care of if anything big happens can provide important peace of mind.
-Many pet owners have saved huge costs — and even saved their dogs' lives! — because they had insurance coverage for bills they otherwise might not have been able to pay.
+Paying a consistent monthly premium to know you're taken care of can provide important peace of mind.
+Many pet owners have saved huge costs—and even saved their dogs' lives!—because they had insurance coverage for bills they otherwise might not have been able to pay.

 You might decide to get pet insurance if: